keryell/muSYCL/README.rst

 clean modern core architecture which can then be accelerated.
 So low-level features like pointers, macros, raw loops, etc. are avoided in the code as much as possible.
-Just mostly high-level generic and functional programming with C++20 ranges, concepts...
+Just mostly high-level generic and functional programming with C++ ranges, concepts...

 This can be seen as a small DSL to define synthesizers in a programmatic way on steroids comparable to modular synthesizers in an